KennethJAllen/turn-sequence/README.md

 ## Summary

-Analyze the frequency of taking alternating direction turns while driving vs. taking multiple of the same direction turns in a row using Google Geocode API and Routes API.
+Analyze the frequency of taking alternating direction turns while driving vs. taking consecutive same-direction turns.
+Uses Google Geocode API and Routes API.

 ## Which Lane to Turn In?